Keyliam-Ngassa/Keyliam-Ngassa/README.md

 - 💞️ I’m looking to collaborate on Application developement for Quantitative finance and Education
 - 📫 How to reach me keyliamngassa@gmail.com
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: A stoic mind with a Big Heart
+- ⚡ Fun fact: I am stoic mind with a Big Heart

 <!---
 Keyliam-Ngassa/Keyliam-Ngassa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.